euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 I think this is a satisfying conclusion to this investigation.
-It turns out that the 4.12 kernel has a bug in the `vhost` side of `virtio-ring`, and a recent optimization to the guest side of `virtio-ring` fairly reliably triggers that bug in certain circumstances.
+It turns out that the 4.12 kernel has a bug in the `vhost` side of `virtio-ring`, and a recent optimization to the guest side of `virtio-ring` fairly reliably triggers that bug.
 This serves as a good forcing function to make me finally replace that last Gentoo machine with NixOS, and it also let me learn a bit along the way.

 Speaking of, let's talk about a few learnings and and notes.

 ### Learnings and Notes